All faculty and staff are mandated reporters. Learn more.

 The Board of Regents for Higher Education (BOR) and each of its member colleges and universities are committed to ensuring that each member of the community has the opportunity to fully participate in the process of education and development.
-Southern Connecticut State University strives to maintain a safe and welcoming environment free from acts of sexual misconduct (see definitions on pages 5-7).
+Southern Connecticut State University strives to maintain a safe and welcoming environment free from acts of sexual misconduct.
 It is also Southern’s goal to provide safety, privacy and support to survivors of sexual misconduct.

 As a Southern Connecticut State University employee, you may find yourself responding to a student or other employee’s report or disclosure of sexual misconduct.
 This protocol is designed to assist employees to respond effectively to such reports or disclosures.
 Other than those employees with confidentiality (health providers, professional counselors, and pastoral counselors whose official responsibilities include providing mental-health counseling to members of the University community), all university employees are responsible employees and are mandated to report.
 In the case of an emergency contact University Police at (203)392-5375 or 911 immediately.

 Responsible Employee Requirements & Rights of Those Who Report or Disclose